-The Master of Education in Educational Leadership is not currently available in all states.
-Students who reside outside Missouri, who plan to enroll in the Master of Education in Leadership, should be aware that the program is undetermined to meet licensure or certification prerequisites in other states.
-This information is listed on the state authorization website, under the licensure and certification prerequisites header.

-Students may contact the Columbia College Education Department at EducatorPrep@ccis.edu for help determining program eligibility in their state and whether the Master of Education in Educational Leadership does meet, does not meet, or is undetermined to meet licensure or certification prerequisites in their state.
+The M.Ed. in Educational Leadership is not currently available in all states.
+Students who reside outside Missouri should be aware that the program is undetermined to meet licensure or certification prerequisites in other states.
+It is up to the student to check their state or country for reciprocity.
+Students may contact the Columbia College Education Department at EducatorPrep@ccis.edu for help determining program eligibility in their state and whether the M.Ed. in Educational Leadership does meet, does not meet, or is undetermined to meet licensure or certification prerequisites in their state.